 Every second person seemed to have a recommendation for their idea of the best eczema moisturiser.
 Online searches suggested all sorts of miracle creams.

 Lots of creams/lotions marketed as good for eczema have food ingredients.
 Oats, honey, cow or goat’s milk.
 It is not a great idea to rub these on dry, broken eczema skin, as it can cause you to become sensitised to foods through the broken skin barrier.
 Or you may already have food allergies and need to avoid certain food ingredients anyway.
-We talked about this in our post on 10 personal care products to check for food allergens.
+We talk more about this in our post on personal care products to check for food allergens.

 Our eczema baby turned out to have multiple food allergies.
 So we were not going to use a cream or ointment made with milk protein when he has a severe milk protein allergy.